stenzek/duckstation/README.md

 1. Clone the repository.
 Submodules aren't necessary, there is only one and it is only used for Windows (`git clone https://github.com/stenzek/duckstation.git -b dev`).
 2. Create a build directory, either in-tree or elsewhere.
-3. Run cmake to configure the build system.
-Assuming a build subdirectory of `build-release`, `cd build-release && cmake -DCMAKE_BUILD_TYPE=Release -GNinja ..`.
+3. Run CMake to configure the build system.
+Assuming a build subdirectory of `build-release`, run `cmake -Bbuild-release -DCMAKE_BUILD_TYPE=Release`.
+If you have installed Ninja, add `-GNinja` at the end of the CMake command line for faster builds.
 4. Compile the source code.
-For the example above, run `ninja`.
+For the example above, run `cmake --build build-release --parallel`.
 5. Run the binary, located in the build directory under `bin/duckstation-qt`.

 ### macOS
 **NOTE:** macOS is highly experimental and not tested by the developer.
-Use at your own risk, things may be horribly broken.
+Use at your own risk; things may be horribly broken.
+Vulkan support may be unstable, so sticking to OpenGL or software renderer is recommended.

-Requirements:
+Requirements (can be installed with [Homebrew](https://brew.sh/)):
- - CMake (installed by default? otherwise, `brew install cmake`)
+ - CMake (installed by default?
+Otherwise, run `brew install cmake`)
  - SDL2 (`brew install sdl2`)
  - Qt 5 (`brew install qt5`)

+Optional (recommended for faster builds):
+ - Ninja (`brew install ninja`)

 1. Clone the repository.
-Submodules aren't necessary, there is only one and it is only used for Windows (`git clone https://github.com/stenzek/duckstation.git -b dev`).
+Submodules aren't necessary; there is only one and it is only used for Windows (`git clone https://github.com/stenzek/duckstation.git -b dev`).
-2. Clone the mac externals repository (for MoltenVK): `git clone https://github.com/stenzek/duckstation-ext-mac.git dep/mac`.
+2. Clone the macOS externals repository (for MoltenVK): `git clone https://github.com/stenzek/duckstation-ext-mac.git dep/mac`.
-2. Create a build directory, either in-tree or elsewhere, e.g. `mkdir build-release`, `cd build-release`.
-3. Run cmake to configure the build system: `cmake -DCMAKE_BUILD_TYPE=Release -DBUILD_NOGUI_FRONTEND=OFF -DBUILD_QT_FRONTEND=ON -DUSE_SDL2=ON -DQt5_DIR=/usr/local/opt/qt@5/lib/cmake/Qt5 ..`.
-You may need to tweak `Qt5_DIR` depending on your system.
+3. Run CMake to configure the build system: `cmake -Bbuild-release -DCMAKE_BUILD_TYPE=Release -DBUILD_NOGUI_FRONTEND=OFF -DBUILD_QT_FRONTEND=ON -DUSE_SDL2=ON -DQt5_DIR=/opt/homebrew/opt/qt@5/lib/cmake/Qt5` depending on your system.
+If you have installed Ninja, add `-GNinja` at the end of the CMake command line for faster builds.
+Depending on your system, the `Qt5_DIR` value may have to be different (e.g. `/usr/local/opt/qt@5/lib/cmake/Qt5`).
-4. Compile the source code: `make`.
-Use `make -jN` where `N` is the number of CPU cores in your system for a faster build.
+4. Compile the source code: `cmake --build build-release --parallel`.
 5. Run the binary, located in the build directory under `bin/DuckStation.app`.
+If the app crashes on startup, resign it using [macOS Gatekeeper Helper](https://github.com/wynioux/macOS-GateKeeper-Helper).

 ## User Directories
 The "User Directory" is where you should place your BIOS images, where settings are saved to, and memory cards/save states are saved by default.